oooShiny/dynasty9/web/modules/contrib/rate/README.txt

 9. Migration from previous versions
 --------------------------------------------------------------------------------
-Migration of Rate from preoviou
+Migration of Rate from preovious versions.

 * Upgrading from 7.x
   Migration from Rate 7.x. is supported, see the Migration API documentation for